rackspace/rack/docs/services/servers.rst

 .. note::

     The admin password for your server is only given once.
-Please copy the password if you wish to make changes to server in the future.
+Please copy the password if you wish to make changes to your server in the future.

 ``get``
 ^^^^^^^